 A carer or companion is welcome to join you - just let us know on arrival that you have someone with you.

 Some facilities may require booking in advance, so please contact our customer services team for more information.
-See more specific access information.
-For further information, or specific queries, please contact us before you visit by following this link English Heritage Customer Support team
+For further information, or specific queries, you're very welcome to contact us before you visit by following this link English Heritage Customer Support team

-- The visitor shuttle service is accessible for wheelchairs and access onto the shuttle service is step-free.
+- The visitor bus service is accessible for wheelchairs with step-free access onto the bus.

 - There are accessible toilets at the visitor centre, including an adult changing area, and an accessible emergency-only toilet close to the Stones.